Vashiru/Doze/3D print files/README.md

 Notes:
 - Model has flattened buttons for easier printing with no supports.
-- Use 4 pcs. of M2x10 screws to combine top and button housing.
+- Use 4 pcs. of M2x10 screws to combine top and button case.
 Alternatively, you can try to apply glue.
 - Some manual grinding after printing may be necessary for better fit.

 Print settings: